 About the Event

-Check-In: Participants can begin checking in or registering at the event venue beginning at 4:00 p.m. on race day; the race begins at 5:00 p.m.
-All walk/run participants must be registered and wear an official NOTC race bib wile on the course.
+- Check-In: Walk/run participants can begin checking in or registering at the event venue beginning at 4:00 p.m. on race day; the race begins at 5:00 p.m.

 Tulane University Uptown Campus